ian512549/new-nc-flix/README.md

 7. Of the stores which exist in locations that have customers, calculate which store has the largest catalogue of stock.
 What is the most abundant genre in that store?

-## Task 5
+## Task 4

-1. Query the database to find the store with store with the highest total copies of sequels.
+1. Query the database to find the store the highest total number of copies of sequels.

     > _Note: For now let's assume you can tell if a film is a sequel if the title contains something like 'II' or 'VI'._

 2. This is likely not a good way to identify sequels going forward.
 Alter the movies table to track this information better and then update previous query to make use of this new structure.

-## Task 6
+## Task 5

 1. Design a way of storing information on rentals.
 A rental should track the following information: